NAUMathStat/seminars/colloquium.md

 **Title:** STEM Partnerships

 **Abstract:**
 School/University Partnerships allow for a bidirectional flow of information, cooperation, and support.
-This talk will describe several of the STEM Partnerships that NAU is involved in, highlighting the rationale, structure, and impact of these initiatives.
+This talk will describe several NAU STEM Partnerships including the goals, structure, and impact of these various initiatives.

 <hr>